MichelleGri/la-boulangerie/README.md

 * Links to online delivery services are working and direct user to the delivery service website homepage which opens in a new tab.
 * Links to ‘click and collect’ are working and direct user to Contact Us page.
 * Contact us form is working as expected.
 User is unable to send a message without completing all required inputs.
+* Message is not sent if incorrect email format in entered in contact us form.
 * Sending a message with completion of all required inputs opens a new tab with comfirmation of form/message sent.
 * The google map is working as expected.
 It opens in a new tab with an option for the user to input their own postcode to receive directions.
 * Links are styled to the main grey text colour, and are not blue.